thesp0nge/dawnscanner/KnowledgeBase.md

 * OSVDB_120857: refile Gem for Ruby contains a flaw that is triggered when input is not sanitized when handling the 'remote_image_url' field in a form, where 'image' is the name of the attachment.
 This may allow a remote attacker to execute arbitrary shell commands.
 * [OSVDB_121701](http://osvdb.org/show/osvdb/121701): open-uri-cached Gem for Ruby contains a flaw that is due to the program creating temporary files in a predictable, unsafe manner when using YAML.
 This may allow a local attacker to gain elevated privileges.
 * OSVDB_121701: open-uri-cached Gem for Ruby contains a flaw that is due to the program creating temporary files in a predictable, unsafe manner when using YAML.
 This may allow a local attacker to gain elevated privileges.
+* [OSVDB-132234](http://osvdb.org/show/osvdb/132234): When using rack-attack with a rails app, developers expect the request path to be normalized.
+In particular, trailing slashes are stripped so a request path "/login/" becomes "/login" by the time you're in ActionController.
+Since Rack::Attack runs before ActionDispatch, the request path is not yet normalized.
+This can cause throttles and blacklists to not work as expected.
+E.g., a throttle: throttle('logins', ...) {|req| req.path == "/login" } would not match a request to '/login/', though Rails would route '/login/' to the same '/login' action.
+* OSVDB-132234: When using rack-attack with a rails app, developers expect the request path to be normalized.
+In particular, trailing slashes are stripped so a request path "/login/" becomes "/login" by the time you're in ActionController.
+Since Rack::Attack runs before ActionDispatch, the request path is not yet normalized.
+This can cause throttles and blacklists to not work as expected.
+E.g., a throttle: throttle('logins', ...) {|req| req.path == "/login" } would not match a request to '/login/', though Rails would route '/login/' to the same '/login' action.
 * Owasp Ror CheatSheet: Command Injection: Ruby offers a function called "eval" which will dynamically build new Ruby code based on Strings.
 It also has a number of ways to call system commands.
 While the power of these commands is quite useful, extreme care should be taken when using them in a Rails based application.
 Usually, its just a bad idea.
 If need be, a whitelist of possible values should be used and any input should be validated as thoroughly as possible.
 The Ruby Security Reviewer's Guide has a section on injection and there are a number of OWASP references for it, starting at the top: Command Injection.
 * Owasp Ror CheatSheet: Cross Site Request Forgery: Ruby on Rails has specific, built in support for CSRF tokens.
 To enable it, or ensure that it is enabled, find the base ApplicationController and look for the protect_from_forgery directive.
 Note that by default Rails does not provide CSRF protection for any HTTP GET request.
 * Owasp Ror CheatSheet: Session management: By default, Ruby on Rails uses a Cookie based session store.
 What that means is that unless you change something, the session will not expire on the server.
 That means that some default applications may be vulnerable to replay attacks.
 It also means that sensitive information should never be put in the session.